 It is sometimes necessary to enter database queries.
-You can enter the database queries as a SQL query directly or compile the database queries with a wizard.
-Use the $\checkmark$ , $\equiv$ or $\Longrightarrow$ buttons to switch to the appropriate view.
+You can enter the database queries as an SQL query directly or compile the database queries with a wizard.
+Use the \checkmark , \equiv or \Longrightarrow buttons to switch to the appropriate view.